 Convergence is the term given to the process of changeover from the U.S. generally accepted accounting principles (GAAP) to IFRS and applies from the time the switch begins to be made.
 Accountants in Miami acknowledge the urgent need for information by Accountants in Miami about the process, what to do and how, and how to instruct clients on the new standards.
 In addition to education and training issues, there are concerns about client relations, competition, and marketing because firms that are not ready to help clients with convergence run the risk of losing those clients.

 Unanswered questions.
 Complicating the situation are unanswered questions about what will be required at the public company level and when, as well as how fast and how much convergence will impact small Accountants in Miami.
 There will necessarily be a period of transition, but it is still unclear how long that period will be.

 Obviously, a date certain for IFRS to take effect would make it much easier for Accountants in Miami to prepare and to get clients ready.
-“Let’s put that date out there so the momentum can build, all of the proper steps can be put in place, and work groups that need to be in a whole variety of different areas can follow,” Melancon said.
+“Let’s put that data out there so the momentum can build, all of the proper steps can be put in place, and workgroups that need to be in a whole variety of different areas can follow,” Melancon said.

 Whether or not your accounting firm performs public company work, you should expect that the change to IFRS will affect all accounting firms.
 Because the differences between GAAP and IFRS are major, there is a lot of change coming in how financial reporting is handled.

 Accountants in Miami will need significant education and training in the new standards to make the shift, and they will also need to educate their clients.
 The United States is coming late to the IFRS transition.
 Most global companies in 100 nations are already using IFRS or are in the process of convergence to IFRS.